 7. Brandon Hill

-The views from Cabot Tower isn’t the only stunning thing about Brandon Hill.
+The views from Cabot Tower aren’t the only stunning thing about Brandon Hill.
 Take in views from a park bench at this Bristol park and discover the gorgeous cherry blossom, also known as sakura, without even having to leave the city.

 8. Shirehampton Park Golf Club